hstreamdb/docs/docs/en/guides/reader.md

-# Get Records from Shards of Streams with Reader
+# Get Records from Shards of the Stream with Reader

 ## What is a Reader